neoforged/Documentation/docs/entities/livingentity.md

 graph LR;
     LivingEntity-->ArmorStand;
     LivingEntity-->Mob;
-    LivingEntity-->Player;
+    LivingEntity-->Avatar;

-    class LivingEntity,Mob,Player red;
+    class LivingEntity,Mob,Avatar red;
     class ArmorStand blue;
 ```

-Of these, `ArmorStand` has no subclasses (and is also the only non-abstract class), so we will focus on the class hierarchy of `Mob` and `Player`.
+Of these, `ArmorStand` has no subclasses (and is also the only non-abstract class), so we will focus on the class hierarchy of `Mob` and `Avatar`.

 ### Hierarchy of `Mob`